Dental implant treatments

 Do you have one missing tooth or perhaps a few and feel self-conscious about your smile?

+Thankfully, dental implants have revolutionised tooth restoration.
+Many options exist for the replacement of lost teeth, but the dental implant has gained considerable acceptance as the gold standard choice.
 For many patients, dental implants can be an effective way of filling those gaps, giving you back a natural looking smile that you’ll want to show off.

 Implants for a single missing tooth

 A dental implant works by embedding a titanium device (like a small metal post or plug) where your root would previously have sat below the gum line.
 From here, an artificial tooth can be attached/added/fixed, which I ensure looks the same as your surrounding natural teeth.